sean-adams/dataslayer/README.md

 dataslayer
 ==========

-A Chrome extension to enhance Google Tag Manager dataLayer debugging (and other tags as well).
+A Chrome extension to enhance debugging of some frequently-used tag management platforms (Google Tag Manager and Tealium) in combination with some frequently-used tags.

 Installation
 ------------